 And it’s continued to be an ongoing issue with Aljazeera reporting that Facebook’s automated system for eliminating fake news can be tricked and, in fact, was, showing millions of people fake news ahead of elections in Nigeria in 2019.

-Because of this, executives at Facebook have been employing social scientists to study the spread of misinformation and come up with ways of combatting the issue.
-By revealing the social, geographical and cultural variation in how people use social media and how they process certain types of information being posted there, behavioral scientists are able to better investigate the vulnerability a particular user might have to not only believing but also spreading misinformation.
+Because of this, executives at Facebook have been working in ways of stopping the spread of fake news with behavioral sciences.
+By employing social scientists to study the spread of misinformation and revealing the social, geographical and cultural variation in how people use social media and how they process certain types of information being posted there, behavioral scientists are able to better investigate the vulnerability a particular user might have to not only believing but also spreading misinformation.